Skip to main content

 What is whole life insurance?

-Whole life is a type of permanent life insurance, meaning it lasts for the duration of your life – as long as you continue paying your premiums on time.
-So when you pass away, your beneficiaries will receive a death benefit from your insurer.
+Whole life is a type of permanent life insurance, meaning it lasts for the duration of your life, as long as you continue paying your premiums on time.
+When you pass away, your beneficiaries will receive a death benefit from your insurer.
 Because the policy is virtually guaranteed to pay out eventually, whole life insurance premiums are more expensive than the premiums for term life insurance.
-And aside from the payout, there are other advantages, including the accumulation of a cash value within your policy.
+Aside from the payout, there are other advantages, including the accumulation of a cash value within your policy.

-Whole life insurance is one of the most popular types of life insurance coverage in Canada, perhaps being a 'standard' permanent life insurance plan.
+Whole life insurance is a popular type of coverage in Canada and is considered the ‘standard’ permanent life insurance plan.
 These plans never expire, so it's a great option for people who want to maintain their life insurance coverage during their old age.

-Whether or not whole life insurance is the right option for you depends on a few factors, though – so learn more about whole life policies with us below, and compare your own personalized life insurance quotes once you're ready.
+Whether or not whole life insurance is the right coverage option for you will depend on your personal coverage needs and overall preferences.
+Find out more about why and how a whole life policy might be right for you so you can confidently compare your own personalized life insurance quotes once you're ready.

 Is whole life insurance worth it?

-The premiums on a whole life policy are generally much more expensive than that of a term life policy.
-But while most people won't need coverage for their entire lifetime, a whole life plan can be worth it, depending on the needs of your specific situation – here are three examples of when permanent life insurance coverage could be a good idea.
+The cost of a whole life insurance policy is generally much more expensive than that of a term life policy.
+While most people won't need coverage for their entire lifetime, a whole life plan can be worth it, depending on the needs of your specific situation.
+Here are examples of when permanent life insurance coverage could be a good idea.

 • Trust fund